 Binary Fission: Prokaryotic, Asexual, Reproduction, Definition, Steps & Examples

+Binary fission is the most common asexual mode of reproduction observed largely in prokaryotic organisms such as bacteria and certain protozoans.
 Binary fission involves a single parent cell that divides into two genetically identical daughter cells.
 Each of the daughter cells inherits a copy of its parent's genetic material.
-More aspects about binary fission, types of binary fission, differences between binary and multiple fission, along with advantages and disadvantages of binary fission, are given in this article.
+More aspects about binary fission, types of binary fission, differences between binary and multiple fission, along with advantages and disadvantages of binary fission, are discussed in this article.

 What is Binary Fission?

 Binary fission refers to asexual reproduction in which one parent organism produces two identical daughter cells.
-It is common amongst prokaryotes, some eukaryotes, such as protozoa and certain algae.
+It is common amongst prokaryotes and some eukaryotes, such as protozoa and certain algae.
 The process is very rapid under conditions that are favourable for multiplication.

 Some of the general features of binary fission include the duplication of genetic material, cell elongation, and finally division into two new cells.
 There is no exchange or recombination of genetic material through binary fission, unlike in sexual reproduction; hence, the offspring will be identical to the parent.